sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Open standards and OSS are already being used across the GC and in some parts of ESDC there is an established OSS-like culture.
 We simply need to do more and continuously improve.

-The principles of this strategy will help us choose strategically between closely competing software solutions.
+The principles of this strategy will help choose strategically between closely competing software solutions.
 They will allow ESDC to choose non-open technologies where required, while planning for future open standards and OSS alternatives.
 They give our developers the flexibility to gain expertise on the diversity of open standards and OSS platforms, and in return, empower ESDC to learn about innovative new solutions.